Dan12/bril/bril-ocaml/Writeup.md

-# Project 1 - Bril to LLVM transformation (with an OCaml code base)
+# Project 1 - Bril to LLVM using OCaml

 ## The Goal